MiniDisc-wiki/atrac-utils/README.md

 ## sp-to-lp

-removes SP encapsulation from LP frames stored in an aea file
+Removes SP encapsulation from LP frames stored in an aea file

-## lp-fixer
+## lp4-fixer

-Removes invalid LP frames from an LP file
+Removes invalid LP4 frames from an ATRAC3 wav file

 ## atracrec